snewhouse/katacoda-scenarios/cli_bootcamp/markdown/11_man_pages.md

 - press `space` to scroll down a page.
 - `b` to go back a page.
 - `q` to quit.

 You can also use the up and down arrows to scroll a line at a time.

 The man command is actually using another Unix program, a text viewer called `less`, which we'll come to later on.

+## If in doubt: Google It!

+These days, most of us just use Google.
+You will find all the answers there.

+Try searching for `man ls linux` in Google - or even `ls linux command` or `cd linux command`...and see what you get.